 Recognizes ONE graduate, across the three campuses, who has achieved the highest grade point average in any diploma program.
-In the event of a tie, the number of credit hours is considered.
-If the tie remains, percentage grades are considered and faculty recommendations may be requested.
+In the event of a tie, the college will ensure selection is in line with the Canadian Governor General's Academic Medal Directives.